1110sillabo/python_learners_glossary/README.rst

 HTML
   Markup language used by default by most of the Web.
   Has tags for various kinds of elements, graphical or not.
-Stands for Hyper Text Markup Language
+Stands for Hyper Text Markup Language.

 CSS
   Descriptive language to style markup elements.
   Usually used with HTML to style its various tags.
-Stands for Cascading Style Sheet
+Stands for Cascading Style Sheet.

 More words to define
 --------------------